benjbuch/octo_waffle/part_01-basic_interactions.md

     ## [1] 1204400000

-It is possible to make the the return value of the function dependend on additional parameters, so that the function can be applied to different, yet similar problems.
+It is possible to make the return value of the function dependend on additional parameters, so that the function can be applied to different, yet similar problems.
 If a function takes a number of parameters, it can be convenient to assign default values to some arguments.